Femi-Ted/U10SoccerTeamManager/README.md

 *Figure 4: Dashboard's screenshort showing information area for display Team Players and the Starting Lineup.*

 #Running the Jar File
 To run the Jar file or the U10SoccerTeamManager application, user should double click on the file to load the dashboard and commence using it.

 #Arguments Required To Run The Application:
-User should follow the detailed description of [Features of U10SoccerTeamManager](#features-of-u10soccerteammanager)
+User should follow the detailed description of [#Features of U10SoccerTeamManager(Using The View/Dashboard) ](#features-of-u10soccerteammanager(using-the-view/dashboard))